 If you miss an appraisal because of the pandemic it should not impact your ability to revalidate if you’re otherwise ready.

 Responsible officers can make a recommendation to revalidate a doctor with less than five appraisals providing all the required supporting information has been collected and discussed at earlier appraisals in the revalidation cycle.

 Your responsible officer can submit a deferral recommendation if you've not been able to collect all of the required supporting information and discuss it at an appraisal, or your organisation has not been able to support you to do so.

 A deferral simply postpones your revalidation date, it has no impact on your licence or ability to practise.
 It does not reflect any concern about your practice or professionalism.

-I was or am due to be revalidated at the point of eligibility for my Certificate of Completion of Training (CCT).
+I'm a trainee, so I'm due to be revalidated at the point of eligibility for my Certificate of Completion of Training (CCT).
 What should I do now?

 What will happen if my responsible officer has told me I am not engaging sufficiently?

 If your responsible officer has tried to contact you about your revalidation, it’s important that you respond to them immediately and provide them with the information they’ve requested, or explain why you can’t do so.

 When we’ve issued you with a notice, your responsible officer can make a non-engagement recommendation if you are still not engaging sufficiently.
 If we receive this recommendation, we’ll write to you and ask you to explain how you’re meeting the requirements of revalidation or to give us evidence to show why you haven’t been able to do this.
 It’s important that you respond to us It is important that your respond to us.
 You can read more about recommendations in our guide to the revalidation process.